ghackenberg/lightweight-cpp-plugin-framework/Tutorials/00_Getting_Started/README.md

 Now, press **F5** or click the green "Run" button with `Main.exe` selected in the toolbar.

-A console window will appear, and you should see the following output from the `DummyApplication` plugin, which confirms that the core application successfully loaded a plugin and its dependencies:
+A console window will appear, and you should see the following output from the `DummyApplicationCli` plugin, which confirms that the core application successfully loaded a plugin and its dependencies:

 ```
 Dienstimplementierung Plugins::DummyService::Service